liming54321/PGR-Net/README.md

         └── mask/
 ```

 For SRD, the original dataset provides paired shadow and shadow-free images but does not provide official manually annotated shadow masks.
 Following the baseline setting, we use the **DHAN-generated SRD masks** adopted in the baseline implementation.
-The masks should be placed in the corresponding `mask/` folders and should have filenames consistent with the input images.

 ---